-The Community of Practice (CoP) is a regional network for global health research (GHR) in British Columbia, connected to others in the province who are using research and knowledge translation for health equity.
+Phase 3 will include follow-up activities proposed and developed during the time in Victoria.
+Part of this will include engaging the Community of Practice (CoP), a regional network for global health research (GHR) in British Columbia, connected to others in the province who are using research and knowledge translation for health equity.
 The network is a collaborative venture involving universities, health authorities and the BC SYPs, who serve as a key component group.
 Membership is available to British Columbia members of CCGHR.

 The network aims to facilitate access to resources, mentorship, training, collective learning and opportunities to take part in new initiatives.
 Some of these are achieved with the following activities:

 - Continued learning and sharing through a webinar series